 A. The office of the hearing examiner is designated to hear appeals by parties aggrieved by actions of the director pursuant to any business license ordinance.
 The examiner may adopt reasonable rules or regulations for conducting its business.
 Copies of all rules and regulations adopted by the examiner shall be delivered to the director, who shall make them freely accessible to the public.
 All decisions and findings of the examiner shall be rendered to the appellant in writing, with a copy to the director.

-B. For-hire transportation appeals under K.C.C. chapter 6.64 shall be filed in accordance with K.C.C.
+B. For-hire transportation appeals under K.C.C. chapter 6.64 and adult beverage businesses appeals under K.C.C. chapter 6.xx (the chapter created by section 3 of this ordinance) shall be filed in accordance with K.C.C.
 20.22.080 and the hearing process conducted in accordance with K.C.C. chapter 20.22.
 Subsections C. through H. of this section do not apply to this subsection B.

 C. Any person entitled to service under K.C.C.
 6.01.130 may appeal any notice and order or any action of the director by filing at the office of the director within seven days from the date of service of such order, a written appeal containing;